Progressive Supranuclear Palsy

 Management of PSP symptoms can take many forms.
 Patients frequently use weighted walking aids to counteract their tendency to fall backward.
 Bifocals or special glasses called prisms are sometimes prescribed for PSP patients to remedy the difficulty of looking down.
 Although formal physical therapy is of no proven benefit in PSP, exercises can be done to keep the joints limber.
 Prevention of injuries related to recurrent falls is a major focus of physical therapy.

-PSP gets progressively worse but is not itself directly life-threatening.
-It does, however, predispose patients to serious complications such as pneumonia secondary to difficulty in swallowing (dysphagia).
+PSP predisposes those affected to serious complications such as pneumonia secondary to difficulty in swallowing (dysphagia).
 The most common complications are: choking and pneumonia, head injury and fractures caused by falls.
 A surgical procedure involving a gastrostomy tube may be done when there are significant and severe swallowing disturbances.
 This surgery involves the placement of a tube through the skin of the abdomen into the stomach for feeding purposes.
 The most common cause of death is pneumonia.
 With good attention to medical and nutritional needs, however, most PSP patients live well into their 70s and beyond.